- Tribal Leaders

 Although enrollment in Marketplace plans or Medicaid affords American Indians and Alaska Natives many benefits for low cost or free health coverage, you may also decide to apply for an exemption from the individual shared responsibility payment.

-It is important to note that if you were not enrolled in minimum essential coverage by March 31, 2014, you may be subject to an individual shared responsibility payment or fine unless you qualify for an exemption.
 There are several exemptions, but American Indians and Alaska Natives are exempted from the fine for not maintaining minimum essential coverage through two specific exemptions.
 These exemptions are available to:

 1) Members of federally recognized tribes or Alaska Native Claims Settlement Act (ANCSA) Corporations; and

 2) Individuals who are eligible to receive services from an Indian Health Care Provider at IHS, tribal, and urban Indian clinics.

 An individual eligible for both types of exemptions should only claim the member exemption.
 Instructions to help you complete an exemption application at the Health Insurance Marketplace are available here.

 Members of Federally Recognized Tribes or ANCSA Corporations